Mega Menu

 It’s important to consider your store layout and floor plan, too.
 For many businesses, space is a serious commodity.
 It’s important to plan your checkout space accordingly.

-• For small spaces, you can mount a small tablet with a receipt printer.
+• You can mount a small tablet with a receipt printer for small spaces.

-• Retailers that checkout shoppers on the floor will need unmounted tablets to facilitate this.
+• Retailers that check shoppers on the floor will need unmounted tablets to facilitate this.

-• Determine how many dedicated lanes you’ll have and get an adequate amount of hardware to go along with it.
+• Determine the number of dedicated lanes you’ll need and purchase adequate hardware to support them.

 • Find the right payment devices based on what you want to accept – EMV, mobile payments, etc.